SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 For example, projects often support distinct, tailored ``dev_org``, ``qa_org``, and ``install_prod`` flows, each of which performs a unique setup for their specific use case.

 Unpackaged metadata stored in ``unpackaged/config`` is a tool to support operational needs that tailor orgs to different configurations.
-For instance, a testing-oriented scratch org needs to deploy a customized set of Page Layouts to help testers easily visualize data under test.
+For instance, a testing-oriented scratch org may need to deploy a customized set of Page Layouts to help testers easily visualize data under test.
 Such page layouts are stored in ``unpackaged/config/qa``.